 Because of an ever-increasing demand for better and more cost-efficient medical technologies, biomedical engineers are in high demand at medical device startups, healthcare organizations, research labs, and consulting firms.
 And, with a bioengineering design master’s degree from one of the nation’s top science and research universities, CBID graduates are primed to stand out in a competitive job market.
 Graduates are prepared for success in a variety of specialty fields, including:

-Students considering the CBID program for a bioengineering design master’s degree can submit their applications online until Jan 5.
+Students considering the CBID program for a bioengineering design master’s degree can submit their applications online through December 31.
 A background in engineering or medicine is not required, although applicants must demonstrate an interest in translational research and an ability to contribute unique skills to the team.

 Please fill out the form below if you have additional questions.